How to launch an effective EHS awareness training program

 Identify roles in the program

 Everyone in your workplace is responsible for working towards EHS excellence.
-It is a good idea to provide designated workers with specific training that will allow them to assume a leadership role in EHS programs.
+It’s a good idea to provide designated workers with specific training that will allow them to assume a leadership role in EHS programs.

-• Instruct the workers on the fundamental concepts and techniques for recognizing hazards and methods of controlling them, including the hierarchy of controls:
+Additionally, instruct your workers on the fundamental concepts and techniques for recognizing hazards and methods of controlling them.
+This should include the hierarchy of controls:

 • Elimination